-Charlie Hunnam was emaciated and had lost twenty pounds for the last season of Sons of Anarchy (2008).
-During auditions, director Guy Ritchie was very bothered by his look, though he liked his performance, and asked him four times during the process about his poor physique and what was the heaviest he had been.
-Hunnam said that when Ritchie brought up the fourth time, he knew that the physicality of Arthur was very important to Ritchie.
-He promised him that he would get into incredible shape for Arthur and to prove his fitness for the part and even offered to physically fight the other two finalists, Henry Cavill and Jai Courtney.
-Hunnam told Ritchie, "Look, dude, you keep bringing this up, the physicality.
+Charlie Hunnam had lost 20 pounds for the last season of Sons of Anarchy (2008).
+During auditions, director Guy Ritchie was very bothered by his look, though he liked his performance, and asked him four times during the process about his poor physique.
+Hunnam said that when Ritchie brought up the fourth time, he told Ritchie, "Look, dude, you keep bringing this up, the physicality.
 It's obviously your primary concern.
-So if you want to do away with all this auditioning bollocks, I'll f***ing fight those other two dudes.
+So if you want to do away with all this auditioning bollocks, I'll fucking fight those other two dudes.
 I know who they are.
 You can bring them both in here.
 I'll fight them both.
 The one who walks out the door gets the job."
-Hunnam won the role after this.
+Hunnam won the role.

 Guy Ritchie said he was shocked by how shredded Charlie Hunnam got for this role and was horrified (in a good way) when Hunnam took off his shirt for the first time.
 He marveled, "Charlie never seems to carry more than six percent body fat.
 When he first took his top off, I was horrified.
 Usually with actors, they take their top off and I'm horrified in the wrong way.
 But Charlie walked in all pleased with himself with his twenty-six-pack abs (sic) ready to rumble."

-Astrid Bergès-Frisbey beat out Felicity Jones, Elizabeth Olsen and Alicia Vikander for the role of the Mage.
+Felicity Jones, Elizabeth Olsen, and Alicia Vikander auditioned for the role of the Mage.

 Charlie Hunnam promised that he would get into incredible shape for this film, even saying he was going to do 500 push-ups everyday, as he wanted to "look like one of those guys who do that."
 After filming concluded, Hunnam revealed that he did in fact do several hundred push-ups every day, with his personal record being 1,050 push-ups in a single day.